 Paul shows how Jesus created the new covenant family of Abraham through his death and resurrection and the sending of the Spirit.

-The book of Romans is a four-part explanation of the Gospel message written by Paul to the Church in Rome.
+The Book of Romans is a four-part explanation of the Gospel message written by Paul to the Church in Rome.
 Since Adam, humans chose to live sinful and selfish lives.

 Read Scripture Part I